Nickchapman3773/Uranium-Fever/README.md

 ```

 ## Launching Mod Organizer 2 (MO2):
-- Launch ModOrganizer.exe from your Installation Location.
+- Launch ModOrganizer.exe from your Installation Location (C:\Modding\Uranium Fever\ModOrganizer.exe if you used the recommended file paths).
-- If you see a pop-up called FalloutNV_lang.esp was found, select Yes.
+- If you see a prompt stating that FalloutNV_lang.esp was found, select Yes.
-	- If you see a pop-up called Register?, select Yes.
+- If you see prompt to register, select Yes.

 ## Configuring Game's Settings
-> [!note]
-> This section is still under construction!
-	- In the top right corner of MO2, open the drop-down menu and select Fallout Launcher.
+- In the top right corner of MO2, open the drop-down menu that says "Uranium Fever" and select Fallout Launcher.
 - Click Run, then navigate to Options.
 - Inside the launcher, select the Ultra Preset.
-	- Uncheck the Windowed option, then select your monitor's resolution and exit the launcher.
+- Uncheck the Windowed option, then select your monitor's resolution.
 - If your monitor's resolution is not present, this can be set manually by entering MO2's INI editor, navigating to the Falloutprefs.ini tab, and changing iSize W and iSize H in the Display section to reflect your monitor's screen width and height.

 ## Tale of Two Wasteland Installation:
-> [!note]
-> This section is still under construction!
 - Download the 3.3.2a Tale of Two Wastelands Installer and extract the contents of the archive anywhere outside of the default Windows folders.
-	- Open MO2 in your Uranium Fever folder, and at the top select the folder icon, then select Open Mods folder.
-	- Create a folder named [NoDelete] Tale of Two Wastelands, then copy its file path.
-	- Refresh MO2 and move the newly created mod up to the top, above utilities.
-	- Close MO2.
+- In your installation, navigate to the mods folder, then open [NoDelete] Tale of Two Wastelands.
+Right click on the filepath at the top and select Copy Address.
 - Navigate to your extracted Tale of Two Wastelands Installer folder, right click TTW Install.exe, and select Run as Administrator.
 - Verify that the file paths for your Fallout 3 and Fallout: New Vegas are correct.
 - Paste the copied file path from your [NoDelete] Tale of Two Wastelands folder into the Tale of Two Wastelands Installation Path.
 - Click Install.
-	- Open MO2 and enable the Tale of Two Wastelands mod.

 ## New Vegas Reloaded (NVR) Installation:
-> [!note]
-> This section is still under construction!
 - Navigate to the TES Reloaded Discord Server - https://discord.com/invite/r8EFG5YGBj.
 - In the Nightly Builds channel, download the NVR Nightly release from March 28th, 2024.
 DO NOT use the latest build.
 - In MO2, select Install New Mod from Archive (the CD icon), and select your NVR download.
 - Name it [NoDelete] NVR.

 ## Other Manual Installations:
 > [!note]
 > This section is still under construction!